-Author of Membrane, Weird Rocks, Fairview Felines: A Newspaper Mystery; and True Lies: A Newspaper Mystery.
+Author: Montana Modernists: Shifting Perceptions of Western Art; Membrane, Weird Rocks, Fairview Felines: A Newspaper Mystery; and True Lies: A Newspaper Mystery.
 Contributing writer for Literary Conversations, Interview with Williams Burroughs.
 Contributor to A Country Bookshelf Reader with an essay, "Contemporary Landscapes."

-First Place Awards (1992-2000), the Montana Newspaper Association's Better Newspaper Contest for her columns, feature, and in-depth writing.
+First Place Awards: The Montana Newspaper Association's Better Newspaper Contest for her columns, feature, and in-depth writing.
 Recognized by the National Newspaper Association for various articles.

-SCBWI: an international non-profit organization helping writers and illustrators.
+SCBWI: International non-profit organization helping writers and illustrators.
 Worked as regional advisor for Montana's chapter from 2001 until 2015.
 Currently an Emeritus Regional Advisor.

 Poetry Dispenser inventor of the Poetry Dispenser, a stand alone distribution device for getting poetry into the world.